Marvin Jones (wide receiver): 2015

 After missing all of the 2014 season, Jones returned in 2015 and caught 65 passes for 816 yards and four touchdowns.
 His first score since returning came in Week 2 in a 24–19 victory over the San Diego Chargers, the last team he had played in a meaningful game against (2013–14 playoffs).
 Four weeks later, Jones set a season-high mark with nine receptions and 95 yards to go along with a touchdown in the Bengals' 34–21 win over the Buffalo Bills.

 Jones was held under 40 yards in each of the Bengals' last three games, all without original starting quarterback Andy Dalton.
 With A. J. McCarron under center, Jones recorded four receptions for 32 yards in Cincinnati's 18–16 Wild Card Round playoff loss to the Pittsburgh Steelers.

-Detroit Lions
+Detroit Lions (first stint)

 2016

 On March 11, 2016, the Detroit Lions signed Jones to a five-year, $40 million contract.
+In Week 2, against the Tennessee Titans, he had eight receptions for 118 yards in the 16–15 loss.
+In the following game, Jones had six receptions for 205 yards and two touchdowns in a 34–27 loss to the Green Bay Packers.
 In his first year with the Lions, Jones started 15 games, recording 55 catches for 930 yards and four touchdowns.

 2017

 On September 18, 2017, against the New York Giants on Monday Night Football, Jones recorded his first touchdown of the season, a 27-yard reception from Matthew Stafford, in the first quarter.
+In Week 8, against the Pittsburgh Steelers, he had six receptions for 128 yards in the 20–15 loss.
+In the next game, a 30–17 victory over the Green Bay Packers, he had seven receptions for 107 yards and two touchdowns.
+In Week 12, against the Minnesota Vikings, he had six receptions for 109 receiving yards and two touchdowns in the 30–23 loss.
 He finished the 2017 season with 61 receptions for a career-high 1,101 yards and nine touchdowns.
+He led the team in receiving yards and receiving touchdowns.